 3. Partake in fun, very actively

-Every city and country has a different physical activity that you can introduce to your body.
+Every city has a different physical activity that you can usually find and participate in.
 Whether it is dancing on the streets of Brazil, climbing the insane number of steps in France, or a martial arts training in Asian countries, there are many opportunities for joining a class for visiting tourists.

 These activities are not only fun and good for the soul.
 They are also great physical exercises that are new to your body so that it will burn even more calories.
 Training and workouts need not only be a grueling session with the weights at the local gym.
 Be as active as you can, and you will have no reason to compromise your physical fitness wherever you may be.

 When you really think about it, the opportunities to get in your exercise are endless.
 If you are staying near a beach, you can go for a run on the shores.
 You can even do a lap or two around the park if there is one.
 You can also do pull-ups from the swing set, perform squats and dips on the park benches, and many more.

 If there is an opportunity for hiking, skydiving, or other adventurous activity, grab them.
 If you are not such an adventure junkie, you can still have a lot of fun that will give you a good workout.
 Consider using Google maps to learn about your current location and what you can do.
 The front desk is also an excellent place to gather useful information.

 All of us have a tendency to let go of the iron grip we have over our diet while traveling.
 We eat everything that is placed in front of us.
 Of course, half of the fun of traveling comes from trying out the local delicacies.
 But this is no reason to gorge on junk foods for the entire trip.